DavidHickman/tnris.org/content/markdown/texas-google-imagery.md

 ## I don’t use the Google Maps API, how can I incorporate the services into my tools and applications?
 Google Maps API provides access to the rich mapping content services from Google.
 Maps API is a commercial product that requires licensing based on quantities of use but is not required to access the Google Imagery Service.

+The Texas Google Imagery Service is an open-standard service and can be incorporated into a wide variety of GIS software and web mapping applications that support open-standard formats such as the Esri suite of products, QGIS, or Global Mapper.

+Check with your IT Department or software provider to determine if an OGC compliant Web Service is supported by your applications.

 ## How do I add the Google Imagery services to my:

 <a href="http://resources.arcgis.com/en/help/main/10.2/index.html#//00sp0000000s000000" class="btn btn-default btn-lg">ArcMap</a>

-<a href="ADD LINK TO PDF FOR ArcGIS Pro HERE" class="btn btn-default btn-lg">ArcGIS Pro</a>
+<a href="{{m.link('static/documents/google/WMS2Pro.pdf')}}" class="btn btn-default btn-lg"><i class="glyphicon glyphicon-"></i>ArcGIS Pro</a>

-<a href="https://doc.arcgis.com/en/arcgis-online/create-maps/add-layers.htm#ESRI_SECTION2_C34EB22293D94DEAA28712CAF132A78B" class="btn btn-default btn-lg">ArcGIS online</a>
+<a href="https://doc.arcgis.com/en/arcgis-online/create-maps/add-layers.htm#ESRI_SECTION2_C34EB22293D94DEAA28712CAF132A78B" class="btn btn-default btn-lg">ArcGIS Online</a>

 <a href="http://www.bluemarblegeo.com/knowledgebase/global-mapper/index.htm" class="btn btn-default btn-lg">GlobalMapper</a>